tier4/caret_doc/docs/recording/recording.md

 <prettier-ignore-start>
 !!!info
-      To trace multi-host system, you need to follow these steps on all hosts.
+      To trace multi-host system, you need to follow these steps on hosts which contain nodes you want to trace.
 <prettier-ignore-end>

 ## Starting LTTng session via ROS launch